 The role of a frontline retail worker is to deal with customers, no matter how frustrated they get, in a way that makes your company look good.
 But mounting pressure to do more with less makes this job nearly impossible.

 Ensuring that training retail employees includes the bigger picture is important, even for seasonal hires.
 Does each employee know how they fit into the entire organization, and why their role is important?
 Training people on tasks only exemplifies the perception that they are not valuable but to really make the frontline retail worker feel valued is to show them how and why their role is part of the entire company.

 When your retail operations process includes a way to capture employee feedback, you make frontline workers feel valued.
 Within retail training programs, allowing employees to offer comments, suggestions, and feedback opens the door for two-way communication.
 You can use this feedback to improve retail training and development, and employees feel listened to and valued.

 Do you provide opportunities for career growth?

-With turnover so high, you can pretty much bank on employees leaving if they feel there is nowhere to go beyond their current role.
+With high turnover, you can pretty much bank on employees leaving if they feel there is nowhere to go beyond their current role.
 The top driver of attrition for retail frontline workers under 35 is a lack of career development.